Cultural Heritage, MSc

 Introduction

-This programme builds on the established archaeological expertise of the University of Aberdeen to provide you with the knowledge and skills to enter the professional world of cultural heritage.
-You will learn about current policy and practice and apply your knowledge at heritage sites, working directly with heritage professionals and local communities.
+This programme provides you with the knowledge and skills to enter the professional world of cultural heritage.
+Building on established archaeological expertise at the University of Aberdeen, you will learn about current policy and practice and apply your knowledge at heritage sites, working directly with heritage professionals and local communities.

-Jump-start your career in cultural heritage management, professional archaeology or education and research.
+Begin your studies in either January or September, and jump-start your career in cultural heritage management, professional archaeology, or education and research.
+Apply Today.

 Study Information